 Psychology will be a new subject to most students.
 The department aims to gradually introduce the skills required for understanding and success.
-The emphasis is on applying knowledge to everyday life rather than just acquiring factual detail.
 Students develop a number of transferable skills such as critical analysis and evaluation.
 A variety of teaching and learning techniques are employed to maximise the potential of each student.

-The examination board is AQA specification A. Visit the website at www.aqa.org.uk for further information and past papers.
+The examination board is AQA.
+Visit the website at www.aqa.org.uk for further information and past papers.

 The aim of the department is to support each student to achieve to their full potential and to enjoy studying a subject that is new and relevant to everyday life.

 A level Psychology is assessed by three, two hour examinations at the end of year 13.
 These are equally weighted:

 Social Influence: In this unit we look at how the social context can change a person’s behaviour.
 Specifically we look at why people conform (follow the crowd), why people blindly obey authority before finally looking at those people who stand out from the crowd and sometimes cause social change (e.g. the suffragettes).

 Memory: In this unit we look at how memory works, what makes us forget and we link this theory to the real world by considering whether eyewitness testimony should be trusted by the courts.